sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 #### Data Collection and Storage

 Memory Statistics utilizes a dedicated daemon process for the continuous collection of memory data.
-This daemon operates in the background, ensuring minimal impact on system performance.
+This process operates in the background, ensuring minimal impact on system performance.
 Data is stored in compressed log files within the system, optimizing storage usage while ensuring data is easily retrievable for analysis and reporting.

 #### User Interaction